twerkmeister/tokenflood/README.md

 - 1.0
 - 2.0
 test_length_in_seconds: 10  # each phase is 10 seconds long
+burstiness: 1               # burstiness of the requests (0 being no burstiness, 10 being max burstiness resulting in ~-50%/+100% rps swings at times)
 load_types:                 # This run suite has two load types with equal weight
 - prompt_length: 512        # prompt length in tokens
   prefix_length: 128        # prompt prefix length in tokens